How to register a domain name and get web hosting

 Do I need a website to register a domain name?

 You do not need web hosting to register a domain.
 If your preferred domain name is available, you can purchase it with a domain registrar.
 The domain is then yours and no one can create a site under the same domain.
-The hosting can be purchased later, once you decide that it’s time to create your website.
+The website hosting can be purchased later when it’s time to create your website.

 You can also buy a domain and web hosting from two different companies, but you will need to direct your domain name to the web hosting company by adjusting its DNS settings.
 This might be technically challenging.